mandeepkaurdev/04-unit/README.md

 # 04-unit

-# UI for Employee List and JavaScript Reading
+# UI for Employee List and JavaScript Best Practices Reading

 ## Part 1: UI for Employee List